 “Wear closed in shoes -no thongs, slides or sandals is what I’d recommend.

 Breathtaking and worth the hike.
 Fairly crowded, like most of Vietnam but so worth it.
 The beach is a tease but you’re not allowed to swim.
 Great views from the top overlooking the bay!.”

 It is not exaggerating to say that Dau Go Cave is one of the most wonderful caves in Halong Bay.
-If you have a chance to travel in Halong Bay, don’t forget to take time to contemplate the natural beauty of this amazing cave.
+If you have a chance to travel to Halong Bay, don’t forget to take your time to contemplate the natural beauty of this amazing cave.

 Hope this post will be helpful for you.
 Thanks for reading!